 Additionally, KeePass erases all security-critical memory when it's not needed anymore, i.e. it overwrites these memory areas before releasing them (this applies to all security-critical memory, not only the password fields).

 KeePass uses the Windows DPAPI for in-memory encrypting the sensitive data.
 With DPAPI, the key for in-memory encryption is stored in a secure, non-swappable memory area managed by Windows.
-If DPAPI is not available or disabled (advanced KeePass options, by default using DPAPI is enabled), KeePass uses the ARC4 encryption algorithm with a random key.
-Note that this is less secure than DPAPI, mainly not because ARC4 cryptographically isn't that strong, but because the key for in-memory encryption is also stored in swappable process memory.
+DPAPI is available on Windows 2000 and higher.
+KeePass 2.x always uses DPAPI when it's available; in KeePass 1.x, this can be disabled (in the advanced options; by default using DPAPI is enabled; if it's disabled, KeePass uses the ARC4 encryption algorithm with a random key; note that this is less secure than DPAPI, mainly not because ARC4 cryptographically isn't that strong, but because the key for in-memory encryption is also stored in swappable process memory).

 Enter Master Key on Secure Desktop (Protection against Keyloggers)